By admin | 19th June, 2018 | 5 min read

 To understand this concept of negative keywords, let’s take an example – if you are creating ads for selling “doors and windows for commercial buildings”, you might want to add “doors and windows for residential buildings” to your negative keyword list.
 Because, for people who are looking for products for their own house may be searching for the term ‘doors and windows for building’, your ad might get triggered, they click on it, and then leave your page, driving up your CPC and bounce rate.

 Managing negative keywords can considerably lower your paid search charges.
+It is one of the most essential tricks to understanding how to reduce cost per click Google ads.
 It’s a much wider concept than what is explained here, and you can read more on it here.

 CTR is a metric that shows how many people clicked on your ad.
 Higher CTR means that people are clicking on your ad because there’s something really engaging about it – it could be a compelling offering, your ad copy or even the CTA.